soudev/knowledge.mine/stuff/nodejs.md

 --

+* [npm: how-to-npm](https://www.npmjs.com/package/how-to-npm) - A module to teach you how to module

+--

 * [How to create a private npm.js repository | Clock Blog](http://clock.co.uk/tech-blogs/how-to-create-a-private-npmjs-repository)

 * [A private NPM cache | Yammer Engineering](http://eng.yammer.com/a-private-npm-cache/)